School of Applied Social and Policy Sc.

 He continues to work closely with several NGOs representing migrant populations in Northern Ireland.

-For this civic work, he was awarded a Breaking Barriers award at the 2021 NI Advancing Racial Equality Awards.
-In 2023, he was elected as a board member of Northwest Migrants Forum (the largest community organisation representing migrant communities in the wider Derry Area).
+For this civic work, Professor McDermott was awarded a Breaking Barriers award at the 2021 NI Advancing Racial Equality Awards.
+In 2023, he was elected as a board member of Northwest Migrants Forum a leading community organisation representing migrant communities in the wider Derry Area.